 31. "Operate" means: activities conducted by an institution in support of offering distance education degree or non-degree courses or programs, and non-credit bearing courses in a state, including but not limited to instruction, marketing recruiting, tutoring, supervised field experiences, experiential learning placements, out-of-state learning placements and other student support services.

 In addition to being authorized directly or operating pursuant to a reciprocity agreement, an institution must also check with the state professional licensing boards to see if any program that they are offering that involves distance education requires reprove before a supervised field experience is conduct and leads to licensure in the state the students is located or where they complete their supervised field experience.

 Whether a higher education institution engages in an action that triggers “physical presence” varies based on the laws of each specific state.
 Among the activities considered in determining if physical presence is triggered are:

 If physical presence is triggered, the institution must become authorized in that state.

 *State physical presence triggers apply if an institution that is an NC-SARA member exceeds their permitted physical presence in a state based on the NC-SARA guidelines (see NC-SARA paragraph below).

 The University of Mississippi Medical Center is approved by the Mississippi Commission on College Accreditation to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).

-NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-Click here to learn more about NC-SARA.
+NC-SARA is a voluntary, regional approach to state oversight of postseason distance education.
+Visit the NC-SARA website to learn more.